-Last night's full moon was the twelfth (and last) full moon of this calendar year, although it seems only yesterday that Spencer and I were out in the garden shivering and watching the first full moon of the year rise over the sleeping trees.
-Whatever the time of year, trees in the garden do their best to frame the rising moon, leafed out in spring and summer, robed in russet leaves in autumn, bare branched and embracing in winter.
+Last night's full moon was the last full moon of this calendar year, although it seems only yesterday that Spencer and I were out in the garden shivering and watching the first full moon of the year rise over sleeping trees.
+Whatever the season, the trees on our hill in the Lanark highlands frame the rising moon splendidly, leafed out in spring and summer, robed in russet leaves in autumn, bare of branch and embracing in winter.

-The thirteen moons (twelve this year) of a calendar year wear different names, faces and personalities according to one's culture, where one happens to live in the world and what the seasonal activities of one's native place are.
-There are common threads or themes to lunar lore though, and the moon's names provide food for thought about the nature of community, hearth and connection.
+The thirteen moons of a calendar year wear different names, faces and personalities according to one's culture, where one happens to live in the world and what the seasonal activities of one's native place are.
+There are common threads or themes to lunar lore, and the moon's names provide food for thought about the nature of community, hearth and connection.
 They speak eloquently of timeless natural rhythms and the calendar of the seasons: springtime and green things springing from the earth, planting and weeding, hunting, harvesting and gathering in, rest and regeneration.

 December's moon falls at the darkest time of year in the north, and for me it will always be the Elder Moon or the Long Nights Moon.
-The elder tree is December's symbol in the Celtic tree calendar, and December's moon falls during the darkest time of the year, so both names are apt.
-This is also the month of my birthday, and so I have particular fondness for this radiant winter moon shining above us all.
+The elder tree is December's symbol in the Celtic tree calendar, and this month's moon falls during the darkest time of the year, so both names are apt.
+This is also my birthday month, and I have particular fondness for the great lunar pearl shining over us by night.

-Yule is only a few days away, and it makes me happy to think that when January's full moon appears, daylight hours will be lengthening again and we will be on our way to Spring and warmth.
-Having said that, we will be making our slow and careful way through bitter cold, deep snow and high winds, and there is a long way to go.
+It makes me happy to think that when January's full moon appears, daylight hours will be lengthening, and we will be on our way to Spring and warmth.
+Having said that, we will be making our slow and careful way through bitter cold, deep snow, (hopefully) and high winds, and there is a long way to go.
 Now and then, the vaults of heaven will be full of stars at night, and there will be confetti skies at sunrise.
-Such celestial doings make our journeying through the Great Round a joyous undertaking, and in all the frenetic "toing and froing" of this holiday season, that is a fine thought to cling to.
+Such celestial doings make journeying through the Great Round a joyous undertaking, and in all the frenetic "toing and froing" of the holiday season, that is a fine thought to cling to.